|Taylor Site, Paluxy Riverbed, 1984, Glen Rose, TX

 Thorougly refutes common YEC claims that the geologic column is ficticious

 Were the Creation "Days" Literal 24 Hour Days?
+(Several articles on this subject)

 Links on recent claims about dinosaur blood